 Hormones tend to get all the “credit” for the fluctuations you may notice in your child’s behaviors and emotions, but many of the crucial processes that take place during this time period are actually related to monumental brain changes!
 Behind the scenes, an intense and critical remodeling of the brain takes place in adolescence; marking a period of development that helps teens figure out who they are in the world, discover their passions, and begin the deep process of “specializing” who they are.

-Led by Sarah Temel, This workshop will share key learnings from Dr. Dan Siegel’s in-depth works on the developing adolescent mind.
+Led by Sarah Temel, MSEd, LPC, this workshop will share key information and insight from Dr. Dan Siegel’s in-depth works on the developing adolescent mind.
 Parents can expect to gain a deeper understanding of the neurological, social, and emotional changes that take place during this period of life marked by rapid growth, and leave with an answer to the question: How can I support the healthy development of my child’s brain and promote their wellbeing?